Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Inability to establish achievable goals will slow progress.
+- Inability to establish achievable goals will impede progress.

 - Overcommitment leads to mistakes as well as burnout and internal frustration.

-- Reduce stress by learning Time Management techniques and learning how to delegate work that is not your favorite.
+- Reduce stress by implementing Time Management techniques and learning to delegate tasks that are not popular.

 Not Establishing Goals